r-wasm/quarto-live/README.md

 ```
 ````

-These requirements are temporary and will no longer be required in a future release of `quarto-live`.
+**NOTE:** This requirement is temporary and will no longer be required in a future release of `quarto-live`.

 ## Documentation